What do you do when you have the chance of having a dream come true?

 Cuz you’re a loser like that.

-A while back, I had the tortuous experience the fun-filled adventure of being presented with an amazing potential experience.
+I recently had the tortuous experience the fun-filled adventure of being presented with an amazing potential experience.

 Every winter, Centers for Spiritual Living holds an annual convention in a different city.
-One year, the convention was held in Orlando, Florida.
+This year, the convention was held in Orlando, Florida.

 She said she was considering using our “I Am” rap to open the convention.